themarcusaurelius/autoBeats/README.md

 # AutoBeats

-This is a application that automates the downloading, installation, and running of various Beats into Vizion.ai Elasticsearch.
+This is a repository of applications that automate the downloading, installation, and running of various Beats into Vizion.ai Elasticsearch.

 Current supported beats: